jjamesstarkTestUser/utahCountyP45.github.io/js_notes/20180329_DelegateTraining_ProvoLib.md

 Asked about convention votes on Signature Gathering
   > Norm Thurston Doesn't want to gather signatures, but uses it as an insurance policy

+Advocated meeting the candidates in person.

+> We did say a prayer before this meeting right?
+We must all be believers.

+A lot of advocacy among delegates for truly representing precinct and their wishes